SkyisAakash/MeetUs/README.md

   * Map on event page:
     - The current challenge is to get the coordinates for google maps API from the address of the events so they can be fed to the map element to show exact address of the event on map.

+* Your suggestions and feedback are always welcome.